leancodepl/leancode_cubit_utils/packages/leancode_cubit_utils/README.md

 - `nextPageLoadingBuilder` - builds a widget which is displayed under the last element of the list while next page is being fetched,
 - `nextPageErrorBuilder` - builds a widget which is displayed under the last element of the list if fetching the next page fails.

-You can provider most of those builder globally in the whole app using [`PaginatedLayoutConfig`](#paginatedlayoutconfig).
+You can provide most of these builders globally in the whole app using [`PaginatedLayoutConfig`](#paginatedlayoutconfig).

 ### `PaginatedCubitBuilder`
 `PaginatedCubitBuilder` is a widget which rebuilds itself when state of the paginated cubit changes.
 It takes two required parameter: